 - A full moon makes stars difficult to see and auroras appear fainter.

-- Bring a tripod so you can keep your camera still for 15 to 20 seconds.
+- For Northern Lights photos, bring a tripod so you can keep your camera still for 15 to 20 seconds.
 Use a low aperture and set the focus to infinity.
-A wide angle lens works best.
+A wide-angle lens works best.

 - Whether you want to photograph the northern lights, sit at a lodge or travel by dog team, pick an aurora experience that’s right for you.

-Helena Katz lives in the Northwest Territories and is lucky enough to have the northern lights in her backyard.
+Helena Katz lives in Canada’s Northwest Territories and is lucky enough to have the northern lights in her backyard.